cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 ### Message Types

-A message is a custom type defined by each module that implements the [`message`](../building-modules/messages-and-queries.md#messages) interface.
-Each [`transaction`](../core/transaction.md) contains one or multiple `messages`.
+`Message`s are objects defined by each module that implement the [`message`](../building-modules/messages-and-queries.md#messages) interface.
+Each [`transaction`](../core/transactions.md) contains one or multiple `messages`.

 When a valid block of transactions is received by the full-node, Tendermint relays each one to the application via [`DeliverTx`](https://tendermint.com/docs/app-dev/abci-spec.html#delivertx).
 Then, the application handles the transaction:

 1. Upon receiving the transaction, the application first unmarshalls it from `[]bytes`.
 2. Then, it verifies a few things about the transaction like [fee payment and signatures](#gas-fees.md#antehandler) before extracting the message(s) contained in the transaction.
 3. With the [`Type()`](https://github.com/cosmos/cosmos-sdk/blob/master/types/tx_msg.go#L16) method, `baseapp` is able to know which modules defines the message.
-It is then able to route it to the appropriate module's [handler](#handler) in order for the message to be processed.
+It is then able to route it to the appropriate module's [`handler`](#handler) in order for the message to be processed.
 4. If the message is successfully processed, the state is updated.

 For a more detailed look at a transaction lifecycle, click [here](./tx-lifecycle.md).

 Module developers create custom message types when they build their own module.
 The general practice is to prefix the type declaration of the message with `Msg`.
-For example, the message type [`MsgSend`](https://github.com/cosmos/cosmos-sdk/blob/master/x/bank/types/msgs.go#L10-L15) allows users to transfer tokens.
-It is processed by the handler of the `bank` module, which ultimately calls the `keeper` of the `auth` module in order to update the state.
+For example, the message type [`MsgSend`](https://github.com/cosmos/cosmos-sdk/blob/master/x/bank/internal/types/msgs.go#L11-L15) allows users to transfer tokens.
+It is processed by the `handler` of the `bank` module, which ultimately calls the `keeper` of the `auth` module in order to update the state.

 To learn more about messages, [click here](../building-modules/messages-and-queries.md#messages).

 ### Handler

-The [`handler`](../building-modules/handler.md) refers to the part of the module responsible for processing the message after it is routed by `baseapp`. `handler` functions of modules (except those of the `auth` module) are only executed if the transaction is relayed from Tendermint by the `DeliverTx` ABCI message.
-If the transaction is relayed by `CheckTx`, only stateless checks and fee-related (i.e. `auth` module-related) stateful checks are performed.
+The [`handler`](../building-modules/handler.md) refers to the part of the module responsible for processing the `message` after it is routed by `baseapp`. `handler` functions of modules are only executed if the transaction is relayed from Tendermint by the `DeliverTx` ABCI message.
+If the transaction is relayed by `CheckTx`, only stateless checks and fee-related stateful checks are performed.
 To better understand the difference between `DeliverTx`and `CheckTx`, as well as the difference between stateful and stateless checks, click [here](./tx-lifecycle.md).

-The handler of a module is generally defined in a file called `handler.go` and consists of:
+The `handler` of a module is generally defined in a file called `handler.go` and consists of:

-- A **switch function** `NewHandler` to route the message to the appropriate handler function.
+- A **switch function** `NewHandler` to route the message to the appropriate `handler` function.
 This function returns a `handler` function, and is registered in the [`AppModule`](#application-module-interface) to be used in the application's module manager to initialize the [application's router](../core/baseapp.md#routing).
 See an example of such a switch [here](https://github.com/cosmos/sdk-application-tutorial/blob/c6754a1e313eb1ed973c5c91dcc606f2fd288811/x/nameservice/handler.go#L10-L22).
 - **One handler function for each message type defined by the module**.
 Developers write the message processing logic in these functions.
 This generally involves doing stateful checks to ensure the message is valid and calling [`keeper`](#keeper)'s methods to update the state.

 Handler functions return a result of type [`sdk.Result`](https://github.com/cosmos/cosmos-sdk/blob/master/types/result.go#L14-L37), which informs the application on whether the message was successfully processed.